Tippet: Other denominations

 In the British Army, all serving chaplains are issued with a tippet to be worn directly over battledress when ministering in conflict zones.
 Anglican chaplains wear the standard black tippet, whilst Roman Catholic chaplains are distinguished by a violet coloured tippet.

 Some Lutherans also use the tippet.
 Members of the Lutheran Society of the Holy Trinity wear a black tippet embroidered with the Society's seal when presiding at the daily office.

 The black preaching scarf (or rarely blue, grey, or green) is also worn by some Scottish Presbyterian ministers and other non-conformist clergy.

 Bachelors and Doctors of Divinity

 Those who hold the degrees of BD, MTh, and/or DD may usually wear the tippet over their academic robes (at Oxford University, it is prescribed as part of the DD academic full dress, whilst for others it is optional).
 Usually, the gown or robe of these degrees will have a cord and button on the yoke in order to facilitate the tippet being secured at the back when worn.
+The tippet is worn lying over the hood.

+Judicial use

+Some judges and justices within the Commonwealth realms wear a black tippet (of the same form as those of ecclesiasts), typically with their full dress scarlet winter robes.
+In such cases, the tippet is worn over the robe but under the hood.